Deferred repairs to public reported gas escapes

 Any investigation into how a gas conveyor complies with its safety case by making available sufficient resources across the undertaking as a whole is subject to Regulation 5 of GSMR.

 GSMR Regulation 7(11) allows a gas conveyor to appoint another body to act as an emergency service provider and attend PREs on their behalf.
 This enables small gas conveyors, like some Universities and hospitals, to engage larger, more specialist organisations, to take on this role.
 In practice, this means that the operator of the local gas distribution network (GDN) will usually be responsible for attending PREs within their area.

 Further information on GSMR Regulations 7(4) and 7(10)

 Regulation 7(4) of GSMR states:

 'Where any gas escapes from a network the person conveying the gas in the part of the network from which the gas escapes shall, as soon as is reasonably practicable after being so informed of the escape, attend the place where the gas is escaping, and within 12 hours of being so informed of the escape, he shall prevent the gas escaping.'

 Regulation 7(10) of GSMR states:

-Further information about GSMR, including the full text of the Regulations, is available in HSE publication L80 'A guide to the Gas Safety (Management) Regulations 1996'.
+Further information about GSMR, is available in HSE publication L80 'A guide to the Gas Safety (Management) Regulations 1996'.